Creating a new Internal Communication

 Screenshot: internal communications detail page

-These options define how the detail page for the communication is displayed, if you configure one:
+These options define how the detail page for the communication displays, if you configure one:

 Field What to enter